nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The provided student index is invalid.

     * 3a1.
-EduManage shows an error message indicating provided index is invalid.
+EduManage shows an error message indicating inputted index is invalid.

       Use case resumes at step 3.

+***

 **Use case: List all students**

 **MSS**

-1. Tuition teacher requests to view all students.
+1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.

     Use case ends.

+***

 **Use case: Update a student's details**